Raspberry Pi Temperature Sensor using the DS18B20

 I hope you have been able to build and get this Raspberry Pi temperature sensor working.

-If you have come across any problems, have feedback or anything else then please feel free to leave a comment below.
+If you have encountered any problems, have feedback, or anything else, please feel free to leave a comment below.

 Leave a Reply